-…Be human!
-As the UK’s number one model support service our main aim is to reassure and advise models about the industry, making their career path as smooth and easy to travel down as possible.
-With that, here are a selection of useful hints and tips that we’ve learnt along our own route of supporting aspiring guys and girls.
+As the UK’s number one model support service, our main aim is to reassure and advise models about the industry, making their career path as smooth as possible.

-It’s okay to look at your photos!
-Do whatever it takes to make your shots beautiful, as long as you’re not being a pest!
-If you are struggling to get your poses right or you are doing something great and want to see why/what looks so good, most photographers will be happy for you to step off set and have a look at your pictures on the computer screen.
-Just remember to ask first and always show respect for their work.
+Do whatever it takes to make your shots beautiful, including asking to look at your photos.
+If you are struggling to get your poses right or you need to see exactly how the light is hitting you, most photographers will be happy for you to step off set and have a look at your pictures on the computer screen.
+Just remember to ask politely and always show respect for their work.

 Modelling isn’t always glamorous; in fact, it can often be about creating the illusion of glamour.
 As an example, sometimes you may be required to make certain clothing or accessories fit you by “botching” them.
 Many models have been known to stuff tissues or socks into their too-big shoes to help them better fit.
 As long as it’s invisible to the outside eye, you can do whatever it takes to make clothing look or fit better!